develprr/metamatic-framework/README.md

 To register a component as listener to MetaStore use **connect** function.
 It is meant to register components that have a limited lifetime such as React components.
 You can unregister later listeners that have been added with connect function.

-When connecting a React component, preferably call connect function already in the component's constructor.
+When connecting a React component, preferably call connect function already when the component is mounted.
 Example of connecting single instance React component:

 ```js